aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Enemy party members/AddNewEnemy.md

 # AddNewEnemy
-This is a method that will initialise add a new enemy and add it to `enemydata`.
+This is a method that will initialise a new enemy and add it to `enemydata`.

 There are 3 overloads available: